byterubpay/byterub-site/_posts/2017-12-11-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2017-12-11.md

 **\<suraeNoether>** point is: in 2013, if you were a 19 year old sitting around smoking pot trying to come up with a way to invent an asic resistant hash function, and all you knew about computers was that L3 functions are slow and that these handful of hash functions are considered good, this is *EXACTLY* the hash function you would come up with.
 **\<suraeNoether>** s/L3 functions/L3 cache (oy)
 **\<suraeNoether>** so the POW alternative thing is something that has been niggling at my mind for awhile
-**\<suraeNoether>** and i'm thinking i'm willing to match the ByteRub community up to a certain amount in XMR for a nice, big, public contest on the matter
+**\<suraeNoether>** and i'm thinking i'm willing to match the ByteRub community up to a certain amount in BTR for a nice, big, public contest on the matter
 **\<luigi1111w>** the dice is at the end btw
 **\<hyc>** L3 isn't that slow, and it's faster than main RAM. this was a pretty good approach to prevent trivial optimization (fitting into L2 or faster)
 **\<luigi1111w>** https://github.com/byterubpay/byterub/blob/master/src/crypto/slow-hash.c#L488